 - Preheat oven to 350 degrees.
 Grease and flour a bundt pan and set aside.

 - Cream butter in a stand mixer or food processor until smooth and a slightly lighter shade of yellow (about two minutes).
 Add sugar and continue to cream for three minutes.
-Then add eggs, one at a time, followed by sour cream, and vanilla extract and continue mixing until uniform.
+Then add eggs, one at a time, followed by sour cream, and vanilla extract and continue mixing until uniform.1 pound butter, 1 ¾ cup granulated sugar, 6 eggs, 1 cup sour cream, 2 teaspoons vanilla extract

-- In another bowl, mix together flour and sea salt.
-Add dry mixture to wet mixture in two batches and mix until just combined.
-Give the batter a few stirs by hand to make sure no dry pockets remain.
+- In another bowl, whisk together flour and sea salt.
+Add this dry mixture to creamed butter mixture in two batches and mix until just combined.
+Give the batter a few stirs by hand to make sure no dry pockets remain.4 cups flour, ½ teaspoon fine sea salt

 - Add freeze-dried strawberries to a blender or food processor and pulse until ground into powder.
-Divide cake batter in half and mix ground strawberries into one half of the batter until it is a uniform bright pink color.
+Divide cake batter in half and mix ground strawberries into one half of the batter until it is a uniform bright pink color.1 ½ ounces freeze-dried strawberries

 - Scoop batter into prepared pan, alternating between plain batter and strawberry batter.
 Once pan is about halfway full, use a butter knife to swirl the two batters together.
 Repeat with remaining batter.